Hi Mama! Today I’m going to discuss preparing for a TOLAC or VBAC birth! What is a VBAC, you ask? What is a TOLAC?

 Some VBAC facts

-In 2016, the C-Section rate in the United States topped out at a whopping 31.9%.
-Y’all, that’s almost one-third of ALL births.
+In 2016, the C-section rate in the United States topped out at a whopping 31.9%.
+You guys, that’s almost one-third of ALL births.

-That’s pretty darn high…BUT, one way to decrease this statistic?
+That’s pretty darn high…BUT, do you know one way to decrease this statistic?

 Become informed about TOLAC and VBAC!
 I come into contact with many women who have NO IDEA that you can have a vaginal delivery after you have a C-section – and really that’s just not okay.

-It boggles my mind, and that’s simply NOT TRUE!
-In fact, 90% of women who have had a previous C-Section are candidates for a VBAC delivery.
+In fact, 90% of women who have had a previous C-section are candidates for a VBAC delivery.